 Career Services hosts on-campus recruiting by representatives from for-profit, government and nonprofit organizations.
 The Career Services website(www.swarthmore.edu/careerservices.xml) provides access to comprehensive online databases of internship and job listings as well as an events calendar to make information about activities and programs available to students.
 Recommendation files are compiled for interested students and alumni to be sent to prospective employers and graduate admissions committees.

 Swarthmore students assume responsibility for helping to sustain an educational and social community where the rights of all are respected.
 This includes conforming their behavior to standards of conduct that are designed to protect the health, safety, dignity, and rights of all.
 The College community also has a responsibility to protect the possessions, property, and integrity of the institution as well as of individuals.
-The aim of the College’s Student Judicial Procedures is to balance all these rights, responsibilities, and community values fairly and efficiently.
-The judicial system is overseen by the associate dean of student life, and all questions should be directed to this office.
+The aim of the College's Student Judicial Procedures is to balance all these rights, responsibilities, and community values fairly and efficiently.
+The judicial system is overseen by the dean of the senior class, and all questions should be directed to this office.

-The formal judicial system at Swarthmore College has two main components: (1) adjudication by individual deans of minor infractions of College regulations, where a finding of guilt would result in a sanction less severe than suspension; and (2) adjudication by the College Judicial Committee (CJC) of serious infractions of College regulations, including all formal charges of academic dishonesty, assault, harassment, or sexual misconduct.
+The formal judicial system at Swarthmore College has two main components: (1) adjudication by individual deans of minor infractions of College regulations, where a finding of guilt would result in a sanction less severe than suspension; and (2) adjudication by the College Judicial Committee (CJC) of major infractions of College regulations, including all formal charges of academic dishonesty, assault, harassment, or sexual misconduct.
 The CJC is composed of faculty, students, and administrators who have undergone training for their role.